Carbon Monoxide Poisoning Quiz

 Content updated on Sep 20, 2022

-Carbon monoxide poisoning usually occurs from breathing in carbon monoxide (CO) gas at excessive levels.
+Carbon monoxide poisoning typically occurs from inhaling carbon monoxide (CO) gas at high levels.
 This gas can be caused by vehicle exhaust or gas leaks in a home or worksite.
 Large exposures can result in loss of consciousness, arrhythmias, seizures, or death.

 Headache